hack101/Android-Lesson-3/README.md

     }
 ```

-Great, no we're all set to add items to our to-do list!
+Great, now we're all set to add items to our to-do list!

 ### Adding Items